Frequently Asked Questions

 What makes Eatomate different from other nutrition apps?

-Traditional apps require 2-3 minutes of manual searching and portion guessing per meal (42-63 min/week).
-Eatomate achieves 1.5 seconds per meal average (1.6 min/week total)—that's 30× faster.
+Traditional apps require 15-23 minutes per day of manual logging (Harvey et al. 2019, Obesity)—that's 2+ hours/week.
+Eatomate achieves 2 seconds per meal average (2 min/week total)—that's 60× faster.
 How?
-Week 1-2: Calibrate each meal type with 3 weigh-ins to learn Gaussian portions.
-Week 3+: Single-tap from predicted top 10 list (90% of meals).
-Physics-based reconciliation uses mass conservation (consumed = purchased - remaining - waste) to learn YOUR recipes (not generic) and correct Gaussian estimates to ground truth.
-Achieves ~95% accuracy by Week 4.
+Week 1-2: Calibrate each meal type with 3 weigh-ins to learn your typical portions.
+Week 3+: Single-tap from predicted top 5 list (90% of meals).
+Physics-based reconciliation uses mass conservation (consumed = purchased - remaining - waste) to learn your recipes (not generic) and correct estimates to ground truth.
+Achieves ~93% accuracy by Week 4.
 Other apps guess portions; Eatomate measures ground truth.

 Do I need to scan my groceries?